marijnh/Eloquent-JavaScript/13_browser.md

 Mozilla ((Firefox)), a not-for-profit offshoot of ((Netscape)), challenged Internet Explorer's position in the late 2000s.
-Because ((Microsoft)) was not particularly interested in staying competitive at the time, Firefox took quite a chunk of market share away from it.
+Because ((Microsoft)) was not particularly interested in staying competitive at the time, Firefox took a lot of market share away from it.
 Around the same time, ((Google)) introduced its ((Chrome)) browser, and Apple's ((Safari)) browser gained popularity, leading to a situation where there were four major players, rather than one.

 {{index compatibility}}

-The new players had a more serious attitude toward ((standards)) and better ((engineering)) practices, leading to less incompatibility and fewer ((bug))s.
-Microsoft, seeing its market share crumble, came around and adopted these attitudes.
+The new players had a more serious attitude toward ((standards)) and better ((engineering)) practices, giving us less incompatibility and fewer ((bug))s.
+Microsoft, seeing its market share crumble, came around and adopted these attitudes in its Edge browser, which replaces Internet Explorer.
 If you are starting to learn web development today, consider yourself lucky.
 The latest versions of the major browsers behave quite uniformly and have relatively few bugs.